 Wine Growing Regions

-Geographical location: Situated on the 51° of latitude, in the valleys of the Saale and Unstrut rivers about equidistant between Weimar and Leipzig.
-About 30 km/ 19 miles to the north is a small island of vines near Eisleben, where Martin Luther was born and died.
+Geographical location: Located on the 51° of latitude, in the valleys of the Saale and the Unstrut rivers between Weimar and Leipzig.
+About 30 km/ 19 miles to the north is a small island of vines near Eisleben, where Martin Luther was born and where he died.

-Signposted routes through wine country: Weinstrasse (driving) [sections of the wine road are identical with the Romanesque Road, with signs leading to historical castles and churches] · Wanderweg (hiking) · Radwanderweg (cycling)
+Signposted routes through wine country: Weinstraße (driving) [sections of the wine road are identical with the Romanesque Road, with signs leading to historical castles and churches] · Wanderweg (hiking) · Radwanderweg (cycling)